(Read Part 1 and Part 2)

 Hey, remember when we did the breakthrough to 4k giveaway?
 Renee won the Pin Us To It Pinterest challenge, and she chose this fabulous fairy garden project for Lauren and I to complete.

 Lauren and I are both ambivalent about Pinterest, though I have had some successes with recipes and art projects.
 I decided to use the concept of the fairy garden without following the instructions too literally.
 The girls LOVED this project.
 Continue reading

-Posted in Mothering, This Is Not a Lifestyle Blog
+Posted in Creativity, Garden & The Outdoors, Mothering, This Is Not a Lifestyle Blog

 Tagged blogging, family, gardening, home, kids, Life, lifestyle, motherhood, mothering, parenting, Pinterest, real life